"He who desires nothing, hopes for nothing,

 Visionbox Studio is committed to the development of new works that focus on the social and human issues of our time, and we will produce at least one of the plays developed in class.

 Playwrights submit written materials to info@visionbox.org with picture and resume.
 Directors submit a picture, and a directing resume.
-Students are advised to commit to a minimum of 5 Saturdays and encouraged to attend 10 workshops.
 All artists interested in this class will interview with Jennifer McCray Rincon, Founding Artistic Director, and other staff.
 Ms. Rincon is a graduate of Yale University and the Yale School of Drama Directing program, and was Head of Acting at the National Theatre Conservatory for almost 20 years.
 She has extensive experience directing new works, and working with new playwrights including the early work of Richard Greenberg, Paul Selig, Brighde Mullins, and Bernardo Solano.